2022 midterms: What to watch in Georgia, Texas, elsewhere - NewsBreak

 2022 midterms: What to watch in Georgia, Texas, elsewhere

-ATLANTA — (AP) — Georgia takes center stage in Tuesday's primary elections as Gov. Brian Kemp and Secretary of State Brad Raffensperger try to fight back challengers endorsed by former President Donald Trump, who is seeking revenge for his 2020 election defeat in the state.
+Georgia takes center stage in Tuesday's primary election s as Gov. Brian Kemp and Secretary of State Brad Raffensperger try to fight back challengers endorsed by former President Donald Trump , who is seeking revenge for his 2020 election defeat in the state.

 U.S. Rep. Marjorie Taylor Greene of Georgia is testing Republican voters' tolerance for controversy in her primary.
 On the Democratic side, U.S. Rep. Lucy McBath and U.S. Rep. Carolyn Bourdeaux are facing off after McBath switched districts because of redistricting.